-Currently, attack source tracing can trace the sources of all types of alert events.
+This feature can trace the sources of all types of alerts.
 For more information, see Alert types.

-- Security Center automatically handles alerts such as malicious processes and the alert status is automatically set to Blocked.
+- Security Center automatically handles alerts, such as alerts that are triggered by malicious process, and sets the status of these alerts to Blocked.
 By default, the attack source tracing information about malicious processes is not provided.

 - Log on to the Security center console.